Best Youth Baseball Bats

 One way to narrow down your search, is to know what your bat is made of and whether that works for you.
 For the most part there are two main materials; composite and alloy.

 - Composite – Composite bats are bats that are made out of layered materials that are similar to carbon fiber.
 This makes it easy for the manufacturer to control the weight distribution of the bat.
-Moreover, these bats are generally less likely to vibrate or sting and offer a larger sweet spot than most other baseball bats.
+Moreover, these bats are generally less likely to vibrate or sting and offer a larger sweet spot than most other baseball or softball bats.
 However, these bats are also generally more expensive and require an extensive break in period.

 - Alloy – These bats are made out of aluminum or metal and are playable right out of the box as they require no break in period.
 Moreover, these bats tend to be cheaper and last longer than composite bats, especially because often they can still be used after being dented – different from a composite bat which can’t be used after cracking.
 However, these bats also generally have less of a pop then a wood bat.